Request a quote

 Functionality Doubles as a French door, emergency exit Aesthetic only, no door-like function

-Feel Smooth glass, no tactile dividers Dividers visible but not felt
+Feel Smooth glass panes, no tactile dividers Dividers visible but not felt

 Applications Patios, gardens, outdoor area, upper floors Decorative windows, fixed installations